shreyaillur14/Todo_list_reactjs/README.md

 ## Deployment

 This project is deployed on Vercel.
-You can view the live version at todo-list-reactjs-ecru.vercel.app .
+You can view the live version at https://todo-list-reactjs-ecru.vercel.app/ .

 ## Future Improvements